memri/pod/docs/HTTP_API.md

 * `version` from the input json will be ignored, and in fact will be increased by 1 from previous database value.

+Returns an empty array if the operation is successful.

 ### POST /v1/bulk_action/
 Perform a bulk of operations atomically.